 EEG studies also reveal disrupted interhemispheric connectivity and significantly stronger and more synchronized theta waves in individuals with dyslexia.
 This may indicate cortical hyperarousal and irregularities in neural networks.

-Artificial intelligence (AI)-assisted analyses can accurately detect these dyslexia-related biomarkers, enabling early diagnosis and personalized interventions.
+Artificial intelligence (AI)-assisted analyses can accurately detect these dyslexia-related biomarkers, enabling early professional assessment and personalized interventions.